 Slow pitch softball, known for its yeti-shaped players and immobile third basemen, has produced a number of iconic bats.
 Among them, and maybe chiefly so, is the Miken ULTRA II softball bat.
 As a single piece composite, the bat’s post-break-in trampoline effect resembles the effect a spark has on jet fuel.
 Until its release in 2011, never had the anemic male population been given so many chances to sign autographs in a church parking lot.
-To date, it stands atop the chart of best home run derby softball bats ever.
+The bat is found on our best slowpitch softball bats leaderboard.
+And, to date, the Ultra II stands atop the chart of best home run derby softball bats ever.

 Best Home Run Derby Softball Bat